marwanelzainy/ai2speckle-textures-search/README.md

 The original idea sprung from Jordana Rosa, our teammate with her current AI-powered Visualization workflows at Perkins+Wills.
 The problem statement she quotes is described as follows:

-_"AI-powered BIM with Material Feedback Loop for Revit.
-Currently, We're using Stable Diffusion to generate stunning AI renders from various sources such as sketches, 3D models, and photos.
-However, these amazing images don't translate back into BIM data – materials, lighting, humanization elements, etc. Here's where Speckle comes in: My idea is to leverage Speckle to bridge this gap. -Extract materials from AI-generated images: Imagine isolating "glass" or "wood" from the AI output. -Push this material data back to the BIM model: This creates a seamless workflow, saving time and improving collaboration.
-This two-way communication between AI and BIM offers exciting possibilities: -Faster material selection: Quickly populate models with materials suggested by AI renders. -Enhanced design exploration: Test various material combinations directly in the BIM environment. -Improved coordination: Eliminate inconsistencies between AI renders and BIM models."_
+*"AI-powered BIM with Material Feedback Loop for Revit.
+Jordana's team is currently exploring AI Image generation tools like  Stable Diffusion & ComfyUI to generate stunning AI renders from various sources such as sketches, 3D models, and photos.
+However, these amazing images don't translate into BIM data – materials, lighting, humanization elements, etc. Here's where Speckle comes in: My idea is to leverage Speckle to bridge this gap. -Extract materials from AI-generated images: Imagine isolating "glass" or "wood" from the AI output. -Push this material data back to the BIM model: This creates a seamless workflow, saving time and improving collaboration.
+This two-way communication between AI and BIM offers exciting possibilities: -Faster material selection: Quickly populate models with materials suggested by AI renders. -Enhanced design exploration: Test various material combinations directly in the BIM environment. -Improved coordination: Eliminate inconsistencies between AI renders and BIM models."*

 ## Our Solution

+Instead of Limiting our workflow merely to BIM Applications, we are looking at the much broader vision for Image to Image AI Applications in CAD Ecosystems like Rhinoceros3D, Blender, Unity, and Unreal Engine.
+These workflows can empower Interior Designers, Facade designers, early-stage design visualization, etc. Combined with Speckles Connectors, this app can also serve as a research Avenue for Text to 3D Generation.

-We want to solve this using a Full Stack Speckle solution which uses Speckle API and 3JS functionalities combined with Advanced Image processing algorithms for AI Image Analyzer and AI Image Renderer.
+For this proposed vision, we are using a React Application with Speckle Viewer and 3JS functionalities combined with Advanced Image processing and segmentation algorithms for the "AI Image Analyzer" Pipeline and also open source Image to Image AI Rendering APIs for "AI Image Render" Pipeline.
+Everything is happening on the Front-end and we will get into specifics of it in our documentation.

 ## Teammates